mox692/tokio/proposal.en.md

 **Intelligent batching logic for submission**
 To maximize io_uring performance, it is important to make effective use of batching at submission.
 The best strategy for batching within Tokio's event loop is still unclear.
-But, this RFC aims to align on a high-level design, so the detailed implementation strategy for batching will be handled in a separate issue or PR.
+But, this proposal aims to align on a high-level design, so the detailed implementation strategy for batching will be handled in a separate issue or PR.

 **How to manage the ring in a multi-threaded runtime**
 Detailed implementation strategies for sharding rings across threads in a multithreaded will also continue to be discussed in a separate issue or PR.